bhk/build/example/example-session.md

 ## Aliases

-So far we haven't added anything to our Makefile, so we can only build what we explicitly describe on the command line.
-A build system should allow us to describe complex builds in a Makefile so they can invoked with a simple command, like `make` or `make deploy`.
-Minion provides aliases for this purpose.
+So far we haven't added anything to our makefile, so we could only build things that we explicitly describe on the command line.
+A build system should allow us to describe complex builds in a makefile so they can invoked with a simple command, like `make` or `make deploy`.
+Minion provides *aliases* for this purpose.
 An alias is a name that identifies a phony target instead of an actual file.

-To define an alias, define a variable named `Alias(NAME).in` to specify a list of targets to be built when NAME is given as a goal, *or* define `Alias(NAME).command` to specify a command to be executed when NAME is given as a goal.
-Or define both.
-Then, when Minion sees `NAME` listed on the command line, it will know it should build the corresponding `Alias(NAME)` instance.
+To define an alias, do one of the following (or both):

+1. Define a variable named `Alias(NAME).in`.
+The value you assign to it will be treated as a list of targets to be built when NAME is given as a goal.

+2. Define a variable named `Alias(NAME).command`.
+The value you assign to is will be treated as a command to be executed when NAME is given as a goal.

-This next Makefile defines alias goals for "default" and "deploy":
+This next makefile defines aliases named "default" and "deploy":

     $ cp Makefile2 Makefile
     $ cat Makefile
     $ make deploy

-If no goals are provided on the command line, Minion attempts to build the target named `default`, so these commands do the same thing:
+If no goals are provided on the command line, Minion attempts to build the alias or target named `default`, so these commands do the same thing:

     $ make
     $ make default

-One last note about aliases: alias names are just for the Make command line.
+One last note about aliases: alias names are just for use as goals on the Make command line.
 Within a Minion makefile, when specifying targets we use only instances, source file names, or targets of Make rules.
-So if you want to refer to one alias as a dependency of another alias, use its instance name:
+So if you want to refer to one alias as a dependency of another alias, use its instance
-`Alias(NAME)`.
+name: `Alias(NAME)`.
 For example:

     Alias(default).in = Alias(exes) Alias(tests)

 ## Properties and Customization

-A build system should make it easy to customize how build results are generated, and to define entirely new, unanticipated build steps.
+A build system should make it easy to customize the way build results are generated, and to define entirely new, unanticipated build steps.
 Let's show a couple of examples, and then dive into how and why they work.

     $ make 'CC(hello.c).flags=-Os'

-Observe how this affected the `gcc` command line.
-[Also, as a side note, note that Minion knew to re-compile the object file, even when no input files had changed ... only the command line changed.
-This fine-grained dependency tracking means that `make clean` is almost never needed, even after editing makefiles.]
+Observe how this `gcc` command line differs from that of the earlier `CC(hello.c)` example.
+[By the way, also note that Minion knew to re-compile the object file, even when no input files had changed.
+The previous build result became invalid when the command line changed.
+This fine-grained dependency tracking means that when using Minion you almost never need to `make clean`, even after you have edited your makefile.]

 We can make this change apply more widely: